 How can I get started with giclee printing?

-If you are interested in getting started with giclee printing, the first step is finding a printer specializing in this type of printing.
+If you want to get started with giclee printing, the first step is finding a printer specializing in this type of printing.
 Many online companies offer giclee printing services, so you should be able to find one that meets your needs and budget.
-Once you have found a printer, you will need to provide them with a high-resolution file of the image you want to print.
+Once you have found a printer, you must provide them with a high-resolution file of photos of the image you want to print.

 The next step is choosing the media you want to use for your print.
-Canvas is a popular choice for giclee prints, as it provides a wide range of texture and surface options.
+Canvas is a popular choice for giclee prints, providing a wide range of texture and surface options.
 Paper is also a good choice, although it is essential to note that giclee art prints on paper will not last as long as those on canvas.

 After choosing the size and media for your print, the next step is to select the resolution at which your image is printed.
 The resolution refers to the number of dots per inch (DPI) the printer uses to create your image.
 The higher the DPI, the sharper and more detailed your image.
 However, it is essential to note that higher resolutions will take longer to print and require more ink.
 The suggested dpi for giclee is 300 dpi.